converged-computing/ensemble-python/README.md

       label: amg
 ```

 Note that yes, this means "submit" is both an action and an event.
+For each action, you should minimally define the "name" and a "label" that typically corresponds to a job group.
+You can also optionally define "repetitions," which are the number of times the action should be run before expiring.
+If you want a backoff period between repetitions, set "backoff" to a non zero value.
+By default, when no repetitions or backoff are set, the action is assumed to have a repetition of 1.
+It will be run once.

 ##### Actions